XRPLF/rippled/BUILD.md

 See [System Requirements](https://xrpl.org/system-requirements.html).

-rippled generally requires git, Python, Conan, CMake, and a C++ compiler.
+Building rippled generally requires git, Python, Conan, CMake, and a C++ compiler.
 Some guidance on setting up such a [C++ development environment can be found here](./docs/build/environment.md).

 ### Linux